Hackership/blog.hackership.org/_posts/2014-10-28-Taste of Hackership is Back.md

 **For the coaches:** your role will be to help our learners, whenever you can.
 The Taste sessions will be a great opportunity for you to find out if that’s something you enjoy doing.

 Pretty darn exciting, right?
 Well, you’ll be even more excited to know that we’ll kick off real soon, namely in a few days!
-Here’s the schedule:
 Here’s the schedule:

 1. [Friday, October 31, 7:00 pm @ co-op] (http://www.meetup.com/opentechschool-berlin/events)